Mincrfter/PyPass/README.md

 3. Password Strength Indicator: The program provides a real-time strength indicator that categorizes the generated password as Weak, Fine, Good, or Strong based on its complexity and length.
 Visual Structure

-The is divided into two tabs: the Main tab and Settings tab.
+The application is divided into two tabs: the Main tab and Settings tab.

 Main Tab